juliafmorgado/hugo/content/en/posts/20250503-websummit.md

 Maybe.
 But next time I’d go with a much clearer plan.

-I’m really glad I went.
-It was inspiring.
-But it’s also the kind of event where, without defined goals or a network to plug into, you can easily feel overwhelmed.
+Don't get me wrong, I’m glad I went.
+It was very inspiring, but it’s also the kind of event where, without defined goals or a network to plug into, you can easily feel overwhelmed.

 The variety of topics made it harder to find my people.
 And while it was exciting to see big-name speakers, many of them just came, spoke, and left, no Q&A, no hallway conversations.